solo-io/wasm/spec/README-compat.md

 ## Introduction:

-This document describes a varient of [Wasm Artifact Image Specification](README.md), which leverages the standard media types.
+This document describes a varient of [Wasm Artifact Image Specification](README.md), which leverages the standard layer media types.
 Here, we omit definition and terminology explained in [Wasm Artifact Image Specification](README.md).

 We call this variant "compat", and the spec in [Wasm Artifact Image Specification](README.md) "oci".